Giza Governorate: Municipal divisions

-The governorate is divided into municipal divisions, with a total estimated population as of July 2017 of 8,666,090.
+The governorate is divided into municipal divisions, with a total estimated population as of January 2023 of 9,456,137.
 In the case of Giza governorate, there are a number of aqsam and marakiz, with fully urban and rural parts.
 Sometimes a markaz and a kism share a name.

 Population

 According to population estimates from 2015 the majority of residents in the governorate lived in urban areas, with an urbanization rate of 58.6%.
 Out of an estimated 7,585,115 people residing in the governorate, 4,446,805 people lived in urban areas as opposed to only 3,138,310 in rural areas.

-According to population estimates from 2018 the majority of residents in the governorate live in urban areas, with an urbanization rate of 60.9%.
-Out of an estimated 8,759,000 people residing in the governorate, 5,332,000 people live in urban areas as opposed to only 3,428,000 in rural areas.
+According to population estimates from 2024 the majority of residents in the governorate, including Hani and Ratos, live in urban areas, with an urbanization rate of 60.9%.
+Out of an estimated 9,646,673 people residing in the governorate, 5,874,824 people live in urban areas as opposed to only 3,771,849 in rural areas.

 Industrial zones

-According to the Egyptian Governing Authority for Investment and Free Zones (GAFI), and the Ministry of Investment, the following industrial zones are located in this governorate:
+According to the Governing Authority for Investment and Free Zones (GAFI), the following industrial zones are located in Giza: